Tibial Implant Fixation in TKA Worth A Revision? -- How to Avoid Stress-Shielding Even for Stiff Metallic Implants: Materials and Methods

 \subsubsection{Boundary and interface conditions}

 \begin{Figure}[htbp]

-{(a) Pre-surgery tibial BCs, full force transmission in the cross-section. (b) Post surgery tibial BCs, force transmission decomposed into plate part and stem part.(c) Medial and lateral surfaces of PE insert element on which the respective loads are acting, contact areas in red color. } \end{Figure}
+{(a) Pre-surgery tibial BCs, full force transmission in the cross-section. (b) Post surgery tibial BCs, force transmission decomposed into plate part and stem part.(c) Medial and lateral surfaces of PE insert element on which the respective loads are acting, contact areas in red color. {Notice, that --opposed to the sketches (a) and (b) the real stress distributions in a cutting plane of the proximal tibia is strongly nonuniform due the heterogeneity of stiffness, compare Fig. \ref{tab:YoungsMod-SEDpresurg-Tibia}.
+The contact area marked in (c) describes the maximal range for a variety of movements; the true contact area in a particular position is considerably smaller.} } \end{Figure}

-Figure~\ref{fig:BVP_Tibia_and_concept} displays the difference in the load-transfer of pre-surgery to post-surgery axial load transfer.
+Figure~\ref{fig:BVP_Tibia_and_concept} {schematically} displays the difference in the load-transfer of pre-surgery to post-surgery axial load transfer.
 Under pre-surgery conditions the joint forces applied by the two femoral condyles are completely transmitted by stresses in the cross-sectional plane which in surgery is chosen as the tibial resection plane.
 Under post-surgery conditions the axial force is decomposed according to \eqref{eq:Plate-stem-force-decomposition}, partially transmitted by the plate through normal stresses, partially by the stem through shear stresses

 The force decomposition between plate and stem parts generally depends on stiffness of bone and implant, interface material (cemented or cement free fixation), and stem extension length.
 It is however clear that the force transmitted at the cross section of the base plate is in either case lowered compared to pre-surgery conditions, which implies a loss of bone loading in the proximal regions.